hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-qmmm_geom_opt.rst

 We have used Qsite_ (the QM/MM module of the Schroedinger package) for modelling the reaction coordinates using the truncated structure as an input.
 A brief details of our chosen parameters for QM/MM geometry optimisation is available in our methodolgy section of supplementary information.
-There are already several tutorial available demonstrating the QM/MM geomtery optimisation of reaction coordinates:
+There are already several tutorials available demonstrating the QM/MM geomtery optimisation of reaction coordinates:

 .. hlist::
         :columns: 1